Aleph-Alpha/pharia-engine/OPERATING.md

 ## Update Interval

-The environment variable `NAMESPACE_UPDATE_INTERVAL` controls how much time the kernel waits between checking for changes in namespace configurations.
+The environment variable `NAMESPACE_UPDATE_INTERVAL` controls how much time the Engine waits between checking for changes in namespace configurations.
 The default is 10 seconds.

 ```sh
 NAMESPACE_UPDATE_INTERVAL=10s